2018-2019 Executive Board

 Laura Older, ’20 | Co-President

 Laura leapt into law school with an eye for civil rights litigation after two years consulting digital marketing for non-profit arts organizations at Capacity Interactive.
-She worked at the ACLU of Florida her 1L summer and will be working at Planned Parenthood in NYC in January and Cozen O’Connor in Philadelphia next summer.
+She worked at the ACLU of Florida her 1L summer and Planned Parenthood during January, and will be working at Cozen O’Connor in Philadelphia next summer.
 She proudly earned her degree in theatre and communications from The Florida State University (go Noles!)
 Born and raised in Orlando, Laura loves obsessively listening to musicals and petting her cats Kate McKitten and Rachel Meow-dow.
 At HLS, she is also the Executive Technical Editor and Webmaster for the Journal of Law and Gender.

 Heather Pickerell, ’20 | Co-President